castelao/GSW-rs/README.md

 Note that we do follow TEOS-10 manual and references, but this library is not endorsed by TEOS-10 committee.

+The initial motivation for developing GSW-rs was to support pure Rust firmware for microcontrollers used in autonomous oceanography platforms -- such as underwater gliders and Argo floats.
+Rust stands out as an ideal solution due to its robustness and reliability complemented by an integrated testing system and a robust package manager to handle dependencies.
+Our Rust implementation achieves speeds comparable with C while capitalizing on Rust's explicit and intuitive syntax which makes it an optimal choice for scientific applications.

 We have already implemented approximately 53 of the public functions described on TEOS-10, and we do intend to eventually cover all of them.
 While we're working on that, we'll keep an [inventory list](inventory.md).